Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 The Fallacy Of Money Consumability

-Because many services are, under our current arrangements, funded by state and local governments via taxation, we do sometimes have a bit of trouble breaking out of this corrosive way of thinking, though we must remember something that I have long been baffled that even very intelligent people apparently don’t see: that money does not cease to exist when it is spent.
+Because many services are, under our current arrangements, funded by state and local governments via taxation, we do sometimes have a bit of trouble breaking out of this corrosive way of thinking, though we must remember something that I have long been baffled that even very intelligent people apparently don’t see: that currency does not somehow cease to exist when it is “spent.”

-Yes, state and local governments impose taxes and collect US Dollars in taxation, but the money does not originate with the people, and money does not cease to exist when people spend it.
+Yes, state and local governments impose taxes and collect US Dollars in taxation, but that currency does not originate with the people, and currency does not cease to exist when people exchange it.
 State and local expenditures, then, fund the supposedly-aggrieved "taxpayers."

-Everyone who has a market income pays taxes on that market income but also benefits from government spending in the form of income; money that food-stamp recipients, teachers, soldiers, pensioners, and military contractors receive is money that food-stamp recipients, teachers, soldiers, pensioners, and military contractors spend, and the money that they spend does not cease to exist when they spend it.
+Everyone who has a market income pays taxes on that market income but also benefits from government spending in the form of income; currency that food-stamp recipients, teachers, soldiers, pensioners, and military contractors receive is currency that food-stamp recipients, teachers, soldiers, pensioners, and military contractors spend, and the currency that they “spend” - exchange for goods and services - does not cease to exist when they “spend” it.

-When discussing some policy, we say “but the money has to come from somewhere”; even if that is true, as it actually generally is for state-government and local-government expenditures, the money also has to go somewhere, too.
+When discussing some policy, we say “but the currency has to come from somewhere”; even if that is true, as it actually generally is for state-government and local-government expenditures, the currency also has to go somewhere, too.
 It’s a cycle, just like the water cycle.

 We don’t say that the oceans and the ground rob the skies of water just as we don’t say that the skies rob the oceans and the ground of water.
 The quantity of water on Earth is essentially constant.

 For some peculiar reason, perhaps due to an adult version of failure to grasp object permanence, we focus only out outflows and pretend that the necessarily corresponding inflows do not exist.
-The person who survives off of government benefits has no money at the end of every month, but we pretend that we fund his spending with our taxes but not that his spending contributes to our taxable income.
+The person who survives off of government benefits has no currency at the end of every month, but we pretend that we fund his spending with our tax payments but not that his spending contributes to our taxable income in the first place.

 It would be like claiming that your arteries were using your heart to rob blood from your veins, pretending like this process isn’t precisely what supplies your veins with blood in the first place, and the most baffling aspect of this phenomenon is that even people in favor of social-welfare policies dignify this silly premise and act as though a tax to fund something that helps poor people is a noble charity that people should be willing to sacrifice to pay, rather than something that ultimately funds the supposedly-aggrieved “Taxpayer.”